 Collections Portal.
 Titanic Dinner.
 Klondike Pennys Old Time Portraits.
 Lady Washington.
 Crinolines, crinolettes, bustles and corsets from 1860-80.
 From 1866 the crinoline craze began to subside.

 Queen Victoria.
 Alexandrina Victoria, the only child of Edward, Duke of Kent and Victoria Maria Louisa of Saxe-Coburg, was born in 24th May 1819.
 The Duke of Kent was the fourth son of George III and Victoria Maria Louisa was the sister of King Leopold of Belgium.
 The Duke and Duchess of Kent selected the name Victoria but her uncle, George IV, insisted that she be named Alexandrina after her godfather, Tsar Alexander II of Russia.
+Victoria's father died when she was eight months old.
+The Duchess of Kent developed a close relationship with Sir John Conroy, an ambitious Irish officer.
+Conroy acted as if Victoria was his daughter and had a major influence over her as a child.
 Quick animated guides.
 Transcript Every document held by The National Archives has a unique reference code made up of department, series and piece, and sometimes item.